-Procurement value Procurement procedure Type of contract Up to £5,000 Minimum of one written Quotation from South Purchase order Terms and Tyneside Suppliers Conditions Between £5,001 and £30,000 (inclusive of Vat) Minimum of one written Quotation from South Tyneside Suppliers and two written Quotations from Tyne & Wear suppliers Purchase order Terms and Conditions or Standard Terms and Conditions Between £30,001 and Find a Tender Threshold (currently £213,477 inclusive of Vat) Minimum of two written Quotations from South Tyneside Suppliersand two written Quotations from other suppliers or advertise opportunity on an internet portal and Find a Tender Standard Terms and Conditions or bespoke in agreement with legal services where appropriate
+Procurement value Procurement procedure Type of contract Up to £5,000 Minimum of one written Purchase order Quotation from South Terms and Tyneside Suppliers Conditions Between £5,001 and Minimum of one written Purchase order £30,000 (inclusive of Vat) Quotation from South Terms and Tyneside Suppliers and two Conditions or written Quotations from Tyne Standard Terms and & Wear suppliers Conditions Between £30,001 and Find Minimum of two written Standard Terms and a Tender Threshold Quotations from South Conditions or (currently £214,904 Tyneside Suppliersand two bespoke in inclusive of Vat) written Quotations from other agreement with legal suppliers or advertise services where opportunity on an internet appropriate portal and Find a Tender Service

 B1.
-Procurement Procedure for Goods and Services between £30,001 and Find a Tender Threshold (Currently £213,477 inclusive of Vat)
+Procurement Procedure for Goods and Services between £30,001 and Find a Tender Threshold (Currently £214,904 inclusive of Vat)

-- B1.1 A minimum of two written Quotations from South Tyneside suppliers and two written Quotations from other suppliers\, the opportunity must be advertised on an appropriate internet portal and Contracts Finder.
-The Instructing Officer must award the contract or place the order with a contractor who has submitted a successful written Quotation. - B1.2 In line with the table in section B for procuring goods and services a sector-based approach can also be adopted as detailed within PPN 11/20 (procurement policy note that set out the options that may be considered by Contracting Authorities when procuring contracts for goods, services and works with a value below the applicable thresholds) up to the Find a Tender threshold (currently £213,477 inclusive of Vat)
+- B1.1 A minimum of two written Quotations from South Tyneside suppliers and two written Quotations from other suppliers, the opportunity must be advertised on an appropriate internet portal and Contracts Finder.
+The Instructing Officer must award the contract or place the order with a contractor who has submitted a successful written Quotation. - B1.2 In line with the table in section B for procuring goods and services a sectorbased approach can also be adopted as detailed within PPN 11/20 (procurement policy note that set out the options that may be considered by Contracting Authorities when procuring contracts for goods, services and works with a value below the applicable thresholds) up to the Find a Tender threshold (currently £214,904 inclusive of Vat)